Arkenon/xidea/wp-content/plugins/slick-slider-block/readme.txt

 == Description ==

-Slick Slider Block Plugin uses Slick Slider to create sliders from core blocks.
+Gutenberg Block for Slick Slider Plugin uses Slick Slider to create sliders from core blocks.
-You can convert your blocks to a slider with Slick Slider Block Plugin.
-Just add Slick Slider Block and start create your own designs.
+You can convert your blocks to a slider with Gutenberg Block for Slick Slider Plugin.
+Just add a new Slick Slider Block and start create your own designs.

 == Installation ==

 1. You have a couple options:
-	* Go to Plugins &rarr; Add New and search for "Slick Slider Block".
+	* Go to Plugins &rarr; Add New and search for "Gutenberg Block for Slick Slider".
 Once found, click "Install".
-	* Download the Slick Slider Block from wordpress.org and make sure the folder us zipped.
+	* Download the Gutenberg Block for Slick Slider from wordpress.org and make sure the folder us zipped.
 Then upload via Plugins &rarr; Add New &rarr; Upload.
-    * Open the block inserter within the Block Editor (Gutenberg) and search for "icon".
+      * Open the block inserter within the Block Editor (Gutenberg) and search for "slick slider".
 The plugin should appear and allow you to it install directly.
 Skip steps 2 and 3.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Search for the block within the Block Editor (Gutenberg) and begin using.